chien-y/credit_freezes_slides/README.md

 - There is an exogenous bankruptcy cost.
   - Have negative profits if banks default.

-- If lenders cannot deliver the funds to its borrowers, they face a prohibitively large cost.
+- If lenders cannot deliver the funds to their borrowers, they face a prohibitively large cost.

 - There is intermediation friction.